Edi Rama: Leader of the opposition (2005–2013)

 Having previously run as an independent in 2000, Rama registered as a Socialist in 2003.
 Later that year he announced a bid for the chairmanship of the Party.
 He and Rexhep Meidani, former President, ran against the incumbent, Fatos Nano.
 Rama's bid failed to gain sufficient support from the Assembly delegates.
 He received 41 votes, Rexhep Meidani received 61, while Fatos Nano was reelected with 456 votes.

 After the center-left coalition lost in the 2005 parliamentary election, Fatos Nano resigned as Chairman of the Socialist Party.
-In the subsequent election for the chairmanship of the Party, Rama defeated Rexhep Meidani 297 to 151 and became the Chairman of the Socialist Party.
+In the subsequent election for the chairmanship of the Party, Rama defeated Rexhep Meidani 297-151 and became the Chairman of the Socialist Party.
 Capitalising on Rama's popularity as a mayor, the Socialist Party of Albania regained some of its appeal.
 Rama replaced many of the Party's influential leaders with younger loyalists.
 In his earlier attempts to regain control in the Parliament, he tried to frame himself as a political outsider.
 Inspired by the progressive policies of Tony Blair's "New Labour" and Anthony Giddens "Third Way", his political platform called for a "third direction beyond the traditional right and left".

 As the minority leader, Rama threw his support behind a set of constitutional amendments introduced in the Parliament during the summer of 2008.
 These amendments changed Albania's election law from a majoritarian representation with a proportional adjustment into a party-list proportional representation as well as curtailed Presidential powers.
 Despite criticism and protests from President Bamir Topi and MPs from the Socialist Movement for Integration and other smaller political parties, the amendments were passed in the Parliament with a super-majority.